vess-dev/Networking/README.md

 To run: `python3 ./daemon.py` on two computers on the same network, sharing the same folder.

-And: `python3 ./hybrid.py m 2"` to run a "m"aster process with two slaves.
+And: `python3 ./hybrid.py m 2` to run a (m)aster process with two slaves.

 ![Example4](Images/Example4.png "Daemon Sort Example")